-Planning on selling your home in the spring?
-Good news — that leaves plenty of time to tackle all sorts of projects this fall that will help you snag top dollar when the tulips start blooming.
-Take an objective look around your home from a buyer’s perspective.
+Planning on selling your home soon?
+Take an objective look around your home from a buyer's perspective.
 What would stop you from making an offer?
-What do you need to do to put your home’s best face forward?
+What do you need to do to put your home's best face forward?

-Here are some fall projects to jump on now in order for your home to be in tip-top shape for a spring sale:
+Here are some projects to jump on now in order for your home to be in tip-top shape for a spring sale:

 #1 Update Your Curb Appeal